Datto buys Israeli cybersecurity co BitDam

-US cybersecurity company Datto Inc. (NYSE: MSP) is acquiring Israeli cybersecurity company BitDam, sources close to the deal have told "Globes."
-No official announcement has yet been made and the amount of the deal is unknown.
+US cybersecurity company Datto Inc. (NYSE: MSP) has announced that it is acquiring Israeli cybersecurity company BitDam.
+No financial details were disclosed.

 BitDam has developed protective tools to defend against attacks from files, links or malicious text in emails through all communications devices.
 The company's product allows users to open files in a protected environment and alerts the user is there is an anomaly and a potential attack.